The Short Story That Inspired AI The Movie

 “Supertoys Last All Summer Long” is the haunting tale of a young boy unable to please his mother, a boy who is not a boy at all, a boy whose intelligence is artificial . . .

-This tale, which was taken up by the late Stanley Kubrick, and is soon to be turned into a major motion picture by Steven Spielberg, is the title story of Brian Aldiss’ formidable collection of futuristic fables.
+This tale, which was taken up by the late Stanley Kubrick, and was turned into the major motion picture AI by Steven Spielberg, is the title story of Brian Aldiss’ formidable collection of futuristic fables.
 It is typical of the writer’s humane power of prophesy and his unerring sense of how technology and intelligence could work together.
 From the pessimism of “III”, where corporate greed controls natural resources, to the optimism of “The Pause Button”, where medical advances lead to a more thoughtful society, Aldiss’ questioning is subtle yet simple — has humanity the wit and empathetic strength to keep up with the irresistible progress of technology?

 FIRST EDITION: Orbit, 2001

 Here, in full, we publish the copy written text in full.